FormidableLabs/notes-react-exoskeleton/README.md

 React.
 The app uses:

 * React for view logic.
-* Backbone for models, collections and routers.
+* Ampersand for models, collections and routers.
-* Lodash for Backbone and utilities.
-* jQuery (Well, we _don't_ want to include it, but BB needs it for pushstate).
 * Markdown JS for markdown conversion.
 * Bootstrap for CSS (not JS).